Setting Button Actions

 Push Opt-in opens the system prompt for push notification opt-in.

-Share prompts the user to share the message on social networks.
-Enter the text you would like to accompany the share, including any promotional information, shortened links, hashtags, etc.
+Share prompts the user to share your message on social networks.
+Enter the text you want to accompany the share, including any promotional information, shortened links, hashtags, etc.

 Web Page opens to a web page or any valid-device level URL such as App Store or app protocol links.
 The web page opens in the device's default browser.
 Enter a URL.